duereg/manager-readme-1/teamAgreements.md

-# Our current Team agreement
+# Our current Team agreements

 - FUN - Lets have fun, every day if possible, but we will leave the office once per month and do something fun together.
 We celebrate our successes.